 Up to 5% of seats on the approved intake in each course are provided as supernumerary seats for the wards/dependents of Defence Personnel.
 The candidates should enclose a copy of the certificate issued by a competent authority in support of their claim without which their claim will not be considered.
 The candidates under this category should take the entrance examination for admission and fulfill all other requirements of admission.

-5. Reservation of seats for candidates from the Union Territories / North-Eastern States / Kashmiri Migrants:
+5. Reservation of seats for Kashmiri Migrants: